jenkins-x-labs/step-parse-git-credentials-token/README.md

 accessing Kubernetes secrets directly which requires increased roles and means the pipeline can access all secrets in the namespace.
 Using this step means we use a locally generated file to read secrets.

+This could probably have been done using sed but for some go is easier :)